thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **createUser**
 > User createUser(createUserRequest)

   Version: 9.0.0.cl or later  Creates a user in ThoughtSpot.
 The API endpoint allows you to configure several user properties such as email address, account status, share notification preferences, and sharing visibility.
 You can provision the user to [groups](https://docs.thoughtspot.com/cloud/latest/groups-privileges) and [Orgs](https://docs.thoughtspot.com/cloud/latest/orgs-overview).
 You can also add Liveboard, Answer, and Worksheet objects to the user’s favorites list, assign a default Liveboard for the user, and set user preferences.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.

 ### Example